ldu3/ChromPolymerDB_tutorial/README.md

 - The lower panel is the embeded igv epigenitic tracks.
 Users can select epigenitc tracks they are interested in to annotate the interactions

 <!-- GETTING STARTED -->
-## Step 3.
-Generating the 3D single-cell chromatin structures
+## Generating the 3D single-cell chromatin structures

 After examining the FoldRec interactions, users can click  <img src="image/3D_Structure.png" alt="button" title="button" width="80" />  to generate the 3D single-cell chromatin structures